akka/akka/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 ## Pub Sub Scalability

 Each topic is represented by one @ref[Receptionist](actor-discovery.md) service key meaning that the number of topics will scale to thousands or tens of thousands but for higher numbers of topics will require custom solutions.
+It also means that a very high turnaround of unique topics will not work well and for such use cases a custom solution is advised.

 The topic actor acts as a proxy and delegates to the local subscribers handling deduplication so that a published message is only sent once to a node regardless of how many subscribers there are to the topic on that node.